 - Students will be able to understand both the theoretical concepts and mathematical techniques of the major fields of physics such as classical mechanics, electromagnetism, quantum mechanics, thermodynamics and statistical mechanics, mathematical physics and special theory of relativity.

-- Students will be able to apply measurements skills and modern laboratory techniques, such as using computer models, to perform numerical computations, to simulate physical phenomena and to collect and analyze data.
+- Students will be able to apply modern laboratory techniques to collect and analyze data.

 - Students will be able to communicate results of research effectively, both orally and in writing, individually and as a part of a team.

 For more information, please contact Professor Lea Santos, firstname.lastname@example.org.